WilsonPercival/WilsonPercival/Animation editor bug/animation_editor_bug_eng.md

 ## Problem description

-Констракт зависает, если нажать на панель задач в Windows 7.
+Construct freezes if you click on the taskbar in Windows 7.

 ## Attach a .c3p